-1Worldsync ensures that information made available by the provider can be retrieved by the user in an unmodified form.
-To aid in this, 1Worldsync checks and controls the functionality of its systems.
+The GDSN article master data pool ensures that information made available by the provider can be retrieved by the user in an unmodified form.
+To aid in thisthe data pool checks and controls the functionality of its systems.
 A change of data does not happen.

 In the framework of data provision, validation of data takes place (GDSN target market profile for Germany).
 Invalid data is communicated directly to the supplier, so that it can be corrected.
 The information provider checks the validity of his data entry using the workflow provided by the data pool.
-The provider of the data can check his data in the data pool on the web interface of the system.

-By using the 1Worldsync master data pool, the user (provider and recipient) shows due diligence with regard to the technical processing of the information.
+By using the GDSN article master data pool, the user (provider and recipient) shows due diligence with regard to the technical processing of the information.